Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Introduction

-This paper develops the theory of PDDP as follows.
-First, \cref{Sec:PMPReview} provides a brief review of system dynamics and Pontryagin's Minimum Principle.
-In \cref{Sec:LTModel,sec:GenericSystemDyanmics}, a generic form of the equations of motion is introduced to describe low-thrust orbital dynamics.
-Based on this dynamical system, the classical primer vector theory is reviewed in \cref{sec:PMP} using the calculus of variations.
-The incorporation of PMP into the DDP formulation constitute the main contribution of this paper, and is detailed in \cref{Sec:PDDP,Sec:PDDPIter}.
-In \cref{Sec:PDDP} the PDDP framework is formulated by: 1) discretizing the continuous optimal control problem (\cref{Sec:DiscreteProbFormulation}); 2) applying Bellman's Principle of Optimality to this discrete, PMP-based, optimal control problem formulation (\cref{Sec:BellmanPrincipleofOptimality}); 3) describing the use of DDP to optimize the costate (\cref{Sec:StructureofPDDP}); 4) addressing the nonsmoothness of the optimal bang-bang-control, as foreseen by PMP, using state-of-the-art techniques \cite{TAHERI20182470,VISHALA2019,Sidhoum2023} (\cref{Sec:BangBangSmoothing}); 5) incorporating classical augmented Lagrangian and penalty techniques into the framework to handle terminal and state-path constraints, with a particular focus on state-path constraints.
-Our formulation leads to nonsmoothness in the problem formulation, which we address by introducing a smoothing approach, adapted from machine learning techniques \cite{SONG2023424,Clevert2015,Timmons2020,Calafiore2020} (\cref{Sec:AugmentedLagrangian}).
-Next, in \cref{Sec:PDDPIter} the fundamental PDDP iteration is presented in details.
-The derivation of the stage quadratic expansions for this primer vector formulation of DDP is performed in \cref{Sec:StageQuadraticExpansion}.
-Then the new costate feedback control laws in the inner loop of the algorithm is developed (\cref{Sec:StageQuadraticMinimization}).
-The outer loop of the algorithm, where Lagrange multipliers and penalty parameters are updated is described in \cref{sec:EndofIter}.
-The PDDP algorithm convergence criteria are based on first- and second-order optimality conditions along with feasibility and bang-bang structure checks (\cref{Sec:ConvergenceTest}).
-The developed PDDP algorithm is demonstrated with three illustrative numerical examples in \cref{Sec:NumericalExamples}.
-The three numerical examples are performed under three-body dynamics, in the Earth-Moon System and include: 1) single- and multi-revolution transfers between two Distant Retrograde Orbits; 2) a Halo-to-Halo transfer; 3) a 9:2 Near Rectilinear Halo Orbit to a 2:1 retrograde resonant orbit transfer.
-Finally conclusions end this paper (\cref{Sec:Conclusion}).
+This paper develops the theory of PDDP as follows. \cref{Sec:PMPReview} provides a brief review of system dynamics and PMP.
+The main contribution—incorporating PMP into DDP—is detailed in \cref{Sec:PDDP,Sec:PDDPIter}.
+In \cref{Sec:PDDP}, the PDDP framework is formulated by: (1) applying Bellman's Principle of Optimality to the discrete, PMP-based, optimal control problem (\cref{Sec:DiscreteProbFormulation,Sec:BellmanPrincipleofOptimality}); (2) describing DDP-based costate optimization (\cref{Sec:StructureofPDDP}); (3) comparing PDDP structure with classical DDP \cite{Lantoine2012Part1,Aziz2018,PELLEGRINIMDDPPart1}; (4) handling nonsmooth bang-bang control via state-of-the-art smoothing techniques \cite{TAHERI20182470} (\cref{Sec:BangBangSmoothing}); and (5) enforcing constraints, in particular continuous-time state-path constraints using penalty methods and activation functions (\cref{Sec:AugmentedLagrangian,Sec:StatePathConstraint}). \cref{Sec:PDDPIter} presents the PDDP iteration in detail, including stage quadratic expansions (\cref{Sec:StageQuadraticExpansion}), costate feedback laws (\cref{Sec:TrustRegion}), and sensitivity update equations (\cref{Sec:StageUpdateEquations}).
+The outer loop, updating Lagrange multipliers and penalty parameters, is described in \cref{sec:EndofIter}.
+Three minimum-fuel transfers with fixed time of flight in the Earth-Moon system demonstrate the method (\cref{Sec:NumericalExamples}): (1) single- and multi-revolution Distant Retrograde Orbit transfers, for a trade study against indirect multiple shooting; (2) a Halo-to-Halo transfer with a minimum-radius constraint; and (3) a 9:2 NRHO to 2:1 retrograde resonant orbit transfer with eclipse-avoidance constraint.
+Finally, conclusions are given in \cref{Sec:Conclusion}.